 Skin cancer is the most common form of cancer.
 Over 3.5 million new cases of skin cancer are diagnosed in over 2 million people in the United States each year.
 The three main types of skin cancer—basal cell carcinoma, squamous cell carcinoma, and melanoma—are caused, at least in part, by long-term sun exposure.
-Lymphoma can also develop in the skin (see Overview of Lymphoma).
+Lymphoma can also develop in the skin (see Sidebar: Overview of Lymphoma).
 Skin cancer is most common among people who work or play sports outside and sunbathers.
 Fair-skinned people are particularly susceptible to developing most forms of skin cancer because they produce less melanin.
 Melanin, the protective pigment in the outer layer of skin (epidermis), helps protect the skin from ultraviolet (UV) light.
 However, skin cancer also can develop in dark-skinned people and in people whose skin has not had significant sun exposure.
 Skin cancers may also develop years after x-ray therapy or exposure to substances that cause cancer (for example, ingestion of arsenic).

 Most skin cancers are curable, especially when treated at an early stage.
 At first, skin cancers do not cause any symptoms.
 Therefore, any unusual skin growth that enlarges or persists for more than a few weeks is best examined by a doctor.